 If you can understand the concept of getting from the major scale to the Dorian mode, congratulations – you can now easily derive every other mode!

 If you play a scale on each of the seven white keys on a keyboard, using only white keys ascending until you reach that same note, you derive the seven modes.
-Each mode has a distinctive tone-semitone pattern that is responsible for:
+Each mode – Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian, and Locrian – has a distinctive tone-semitone pattern that is responsible for:

-- The relationships between the notes in each mode
+- The intervals in the mode, and therefore the relationships between the notes in each mode

 - The unique mood and character of each mode

-Each mode is therefore derived from the major scale we know and love, and can be understood in relation to it.
+Each mode is derived from the major scale we know and love, and can be understood in relation to the major scale.
 For an aural explanation of deriving each mode from the major scale, tune into Music Student 101’s excellent podcast episode on the topic.

 Let’s dive right in, moving the tonic one white key up each time, and examining how this shift in tonic affects the sound of each new scale we discover.